 The authors propose key considerations when approaching heel pain (Table 1).
-Location, age, precipitating events, nature of symptoms are all important clues to deriving an accurate diagnosis.
-Pinpointing the location of greatest discomfort is the most useful way of arriving at a diagnosis – it narrows potential differentials and focuses history taking and clinical examination towards structures underlying the site[30].
-Patients are encouraged to point a finger at the location of greatest discomfort and through the application of clinical anatomy – enquire about exacerbating factors as well as perform respective provocation maneuvers (Table 1).
+Location, age, precipitating events and nature of symptoms are all important clues to deriving an accurate diagnosis.
+Pinpointing the location of greatest discomfort is the most useful way of arriving at a diagnosis; it narrows potential differentials and focuses history taking and clinical examination towards structures underlying the site[30].
+Patients are encouraged to point a finger at the location of greatest discomfort and through the application of clinical anatomy enquire about exacerbating factors as well as perform respective provocation manoeuvres (Table 1).

 Age is another useful tool in diagnosing heel pain.
 Almost a quarter of the population aged 45 years and older suffer from foot pain[32].
-In the middle aged and elderly, osteoarthritis, tendinopathies as well as plantar fasciitis are more common[24,33,34].
-Scher et al[35] reported increasing incidence of plantar fasciitis with increasing age of United States military service members.
-Suggesting that the loss of heel-pad elasticity and its ability to “shock-absorb” results in excessive strain to the plantar fascia[35].
+In the middle aged and elderly, osteoarthritis and tendinopathies as well as plantar fasciitis are more common[24,33,34].
+Scher et al[35] reported increasing incidence of plantar fasciitis with increasing age of United States military service members suggesting that the loss of heel-pad elasticity and its ability to “shock-absorb” results in excessive strain to the plantar fascia.
 Whereas, in the younger, active populations, traumatic or repetitive stress injuries are more likely[36–38].

 In the absence of trauma or a fall, bony injury is less likely.
 Pain that worsens with activity and pushing off suggests a mechanical origin.
-However, in patient with chronic heel pain not improved by surgery, sinister causes such as malignancy or infection needs to be excluded.
-Other considerations include neurological cause from radicular symptoms, referred pain or even systemic inflammatory pathologies (Table 1).
+However, in a patient with chronic heel pain not improved by surgery, sinister causes such as malignancy or infection need to be excluded.
+Other considerations include a neurological cause from radicular symptoms, referred pain or even systemic inflammatory pathologies (Table 1).

 Bilateral dorsoplantar and lateral weight-bearing foot radiographs are fundamental investigations when assessing foot pain.
 It offers insight into the foot’s bony relationships and allows comparison with the contralateral limb (Figure 1a).
 Dedicated calcaneal radiographs provide an unobstructed axial view, commonly obscured by overlapping structures of the foot.
-The presence of osteochondroma was not obvious on either foot and calcaneal radiographs (Figure 1).
+The presence of osteochondroma on calcaneal radiographs was not obvious on either foot (Figure 1).

-In patients with recalcitrant pain refractory to surgery, advanced imaging such as MRI or Computer Tomography (CT) scans is indicated to evaluate other causes of pain.
+In patients with recalcitrant pain refractory to surgery, advanced imaging, such as MRI or computed tomography scans is indicated to evaluate other causes of pain.
 MRI would allow better assessment of soft tissue pathology as well as acute bony injury after trauma (Figure 2).
-On the other hand, CT scans provides good bony definition (Figure 3).
+On the other hand, computed tomography scans provide good bony definition (Figure 3).

 Calcaneal osteochondroma

-Osteochondromas are the most common benign tumour of the skeleton, accounting for 36% to 41% of benign bone tumours[39–41] and affecting about 2% to 3% of the general population[41–43].
+Osteochondromas are the most common benign tumour of the skeleton accounting for 36% to 41% of benign bone tumours[39–41] and affecting about 2% to 3% of the general population[41–43].
 However, its presentation in a foot and ankle account for less than 10% of such cases[42–46].
 Osteochondromas are benign osseous lesions that originate from the metaphyseal regions of long bones and on histology classically present with normal bony trabeculae with a distinct hyaline cartilage cap[41,42,44].
 Most osteochondromas are usually asymptomatic and are incidentally picked up on radiographs[42].
-They are commonly found in adolescents and young adults, presenting often as a painless mass, but it can be symptomatic as a squealae of its size causing entrapment of neurovascular structures, restriction of movement and fractures[42,44].
+They are commonly found in adolescents and young adults presenting often as a painless mass, but it can be symptomatic as a sequalae of its size causing entrapment of neurovascular structures, restriction of movement and fractures[42,44].
 Malignant transformation is rare accounting for less than 1% of osteochondromas[41,47,48].
-Its presentation in a skeletally mature adult however, is rare.
-To date, only a handful of case reports are found within literature[42,45,46].
+Its presentation in a skeletally mature adult is rare.
+To date, only a handful of case reports are found in the literature[42,45,46].

 CONCLUSION